Skip to content

 Complaints handling process

-Farrar’s Building has a panel headed Paul Lewis KC, and made up of experienced members of Chambers from which an individual will be appointed to investigate the complaint.
+Farrar’s Building has a panel headed by Paul Lewis KC, made up of experienced members of Chambers from which an individual will be appointed to investigate the complaint.

-Within fourteen days of your written complaint being received by Chambers, Paul Lewis KC will appoint a member of the panel to investigate it.
+Within fourteen days of your written complaint being received by Chambers, Paul Lewis KC (or their deputy in their absence) will appoint a member of the panel to investigate it.
 If your complaint is against Paul Lewis KC, the next most senior member of the panel will investigate it.
 In any case, the person investigating the complaint will be someone other than the person you are complaining about.

-The person appointed to investigate the complaint will write to you as soon as possible to let you know that they have been appointed and that they will respond to your complaint within 21 days.
-If they later find that they are not going to be able to respond within 21 days, they will set a new date for their response and inform you.
+The person appointed to investigate the complaint will write to you as soon as possible to let you know that they have been appointed and that they will respond to your complaint within 14 days.
+If they later find that they are not going to be able to respond within 14 days, they will set a new date for their response and inform you.
+In any event they will keep you informed and provide regular updates on the progress of the complaint investigation.
 The response will set out:

 • The nature and scope of their investigation;